dolev146/ex4_os/README.md

 press ctrl+c to terminate the server terminal

-The second test will be testing the stack implementation for blocking
+The third test will be testing the stack implementation for blocking

 ```bash